RaderSolutions/rmmscripts_public/Security/Perch/perch-auditbeats-windowsShares/README.md

 My goal is to try to make this as compatible as possible with older versions of Windows Server, hence the out-of-band installs of PowerShell into a non-standard directory.

-The golang wrapper is just to be able to send a single executable over in an effort to simplify RMM-style scripting down to basically one-liners.
+The golang wrapper is just to be able to send a single executable over in an effort to simplify in-RMM scripting down to basically one-liners.